-If you use natural gas for heating your house, or even cooking, you may be wondering how save energy to save on your energy bills.
+If you use natural gas to heat your house or even cook, you may wonder how to save energy to save on your energy bills.

-For that, the first step is to find out how much gas you are using and how much your are paying for every cubic meter (m3) of gas.
+The first step is to find out how much gas you are using and how much you pay for every cubic meter (m3) of gas.